nuald/lambda-sample/README.md

 ### IoT emulation

-Modify the sensor values with the Producer: http://localhost:8081
+Modify the sensor values with the Producer (it's simultaneously the MQTT publisher and HTTP endpoint to control the events flow): http://localhost:8081

 ![](resources/img/producer.png?raw=true)